nuryase/ferry/README.md

 The user can make a total of 5 inputs from artist, genres, and track combined.
 (Comma delimited)

 e.g. ```artist: Deafheaven | genres: blackgaze, shoegaze | track: Dream House```

+## Output
+Recommendations will appear in the body of the post after saving.

+A total of 10 tracks will appear, with the artist name preceeding the track name.

 ## Misc
 List of genres: [spotify-genres.md](https://gist.github.com/andytlr/4104c667a62d8145aa3a)